Press TV: Most GOP voters back Trump despite leaked clip: POLL

 NBCNews.com: Polls: Clinton Ahead in Florida, Pennsylvania

 Ahead by 3 percent in Florida and 12 percent in Pennsylvania, to be exact.
 In polls which were conducted and done before Friday, before the 2005 tape surfaced, to be more exact.
 Keep in mind, the tape isn't the only thing that's been hurting him.
 The first debate hurt him.
 The Veep debate didn't help him at all, and Pence's reluctance to get behind Trump in a big way during that debate may have hurt him a little.
-And reports of Trump encouraging his supporters to interfere with vote in Pennsylvania may have hurt him in Pennsylvania a lot.
+And reports of Trump encouraging his supporters to interfere with voting in Pennsylvania may have hurt him in Pennsylvania a lot.
 You come in a big obvious crude way to try to interfere with people's voting rights, how do those people usually react?
-They usually fight back. it generally backfires big-time.
+They usually fight back.
+It generally backfires big-time.

 In other pre-tape-----storm polls, Ohio went from looking like it was going to Trump to looking dead even, and Iowa, South Carolina and Mississippi went from likely Trump to barely Trump.
 Trump's lead is getting smaller in other states too.
 I don't want to take an early victory lap like I did long before October in 2008 and 2012, because the 2016 Presidential election is an absolutely-unique, old, rules don't apply type of situation.
 So I'll just stick to the objective truth: It takes 270 electoral votes to become President.
 The polls indicate that if the election were held today and Hillary lost every single state where it's close, she still be elected with about 280 electoral votes.
 The polls seem to indicate that her total would probably be over 330, maybe over 360.
 And that's pre-tape.
 And the poll number are constantly getting better for her.